Tony Randall

 Anthony Leonard Randall (born Aryeh Leonard Rosenberg; February 26, 1920 – May 17, 2004) was an American actor, comedian, director, producer and singer, active in film, television and stage.

-He is best known for portraying the role of Felix Unger in the 1970–1975 television adaptation of the 1965 play The Odd Couple by Neil Simon.
+He is most notable for portraying the role of Felix Unger in the 1970–1975 television adaptation of the 1965 play The Odd Couple by Neil Simon.
 In a career spanning six decades, Randall received six Golden Globe Award nominations and six Primetime Emmy Award nominations, winning one Emmy.

+Early life and education

+Randall was born to a Jewish family in Tulsa, Oklahoma, the son of Julia (née Finston) and Mogscha Rosenberg.
+Mogscha was an art and antiques dealer.
+He attended Tulsa Central High School, then Northwestern University, where he studied speech and drama, leaving for New York after one year to study at the Neighborhood Playhouse School of the Theatre.
+He studied under Sanford Meisner and choreographer Martha Graham.